halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 ## When you need the API

 Hopefully I've convinced you that you want to use the SDK because the SDK is awesome.
 Of course, there are still situations where the SDK isn't enough and you need the API.
-The SDK is very focused on getting flag variations, while the API gives you access to just about anything you can do in the LaunchDarkly dashboard.
-So if you are creating automations or pulling data into custom dashboards, for example, you'll want to go with the API.
+The SDK is very focused on getting flag variations and recording experimentation events, while the API gives you access to just about anything you can do in the LaunchDarkly dashboard.

+You can use the REST API to manage feature flags or perform general purpose actions for a customer’s LaunchDarkly account.
+So if you are creating automations or pulling data into custom dashboards, for example, you'll want to go with the API and you may be able to leverage one of our [API client libraries](https://github.com/search?q=topic%3Alaunchdarkly-api+org%3Alaunchdarkly&type=Repositories) for this purpose.
 But otherwise, it's SDK all the way. 😄